neoh-uni/cyber-security-base-project1/README.md

 [settings.py line 23](src/config/settings.py#23)

-`DESCRIPTION / FIX:` : SECRET_KEY = 'password23' .
-The secret_key should not be checked into the source repo hardcoded, and should be loaded from an environment variable.
+`DESCRIPTION:` : SECRET_KEY = 'password23' .
+The secret_key should not be checked into the source repo hardcoded.
+Leaking SECRET_KEY leads to a number of vulnerabilities: creating fake session and CSRF tokens allowing the impersonation of other users to transact balance, password resets, and so on.

+`FIX:` The key should be loaded from an environment variable.
 The keyvalue itself is very simple and should be a large random value instead.

 ## FLAW 5 (ish): A06:2021-Vulnerable and Outdated Components